 Palliative treatment for cervical cancer

-Many people think that palliative treatment is for people at the end of their life, but it may be beneficial for people at any stage of advanced cervical cancer.
-It is about living as long as possible in the most satisfying way you can.
+Many people think that palliative treatment is only for people at the end of their life, but it may help at any stage of advanced cervical cancer.
+It is about living for as long as possible in the most satisfying way you can.

-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, emotional, practical and spiritual needs.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, emotional, practical, cultural, social and spiritual needs.
 The team also provides support to families and carers.

 View the Cancer Council NSW editorial policy.